NaguAero/Covid-19.World/README.md

 In the view of the current pandemic created by novel Covid-19, it is essential to analyze the data in a simpler and understandable manner.
 An attempt is presented here.

-# Data in json format
+## Data in json format

 Actively working to update the data.
 The json file will be daily updated.
+Todaydata.json contains the daily cases across the world and total in the name "World".

 ## Json file description:
 {